httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 6. Discard any leading OWS from input_string.
 7. If input_string is not empty, fail parsing.
 8. Otherwise, return output.

+When generating input_string, parsers MUST combine all instances of the target header field into one comma-separated field-value, as per {{?RFC7230}}, Section 3.2.2; this assures that the header is processed correctly.

 Note that in the case of lists, parameterised lists and dictionaries, this has the effect of coalescing all of the values for that field.
 However, for singular items, parsing will fail if more than instance of that header field is present.